suleymanarslan/notebook/quotes.md

 * [Türkçe](#türkçe)

 ### English
+> What’s the use of falling in love if you both remain inertly as-you-were?
+— Mary McCarthy

 > Talent is insignificant.
 I know a lot of talented ruins.
 Beyond talent lie all the usual words: discipline, love, luck, but most of all, endurance.
 — James Baldwin